ECO HOME GR/OWN's North Avenue Greenscaping Project - 2016 to 2019

 In summary, we offered property owners special facade grants which result in an owner spending $10,000 on the outside of their property only paying about $1,300.

 Conceptual Designs for Commercial Property Improvements on North Avenue

-Concept Retail Before & After
+Concept Designs Before & After

 Current appearance (upper); Potential new facade (lower)